Measuring Stochastic Rationality: Introduction

 \section{Introduction}

 Deterministic and stochastic choice theories are the two main strands of modeling a decision maker's choice behavior.
-The deterministic approach is simpler, and it provides clear criteria about when a particular choice behavior is rational and when it is not.\footnote{ The word \textquotedblleft rational\textquotedblright\ is a loaded one, and many authors in economics, philosophy, and other fields assign different, often conflicting, meanings to it.
-We are pragmatic about this concept in this paper.
-Behaviorally speaking, by the \textquotedblleft rationality\textquotedblright\ of an individual's\ choice behavior, we understand that her choices in large menus are consistent with those in pairwise choice situations; this corresponds to preference maximizing behavior.} However, despite its time-honored stance, this approach is hard to connect to empirical choice data, and is too coarse to model empirically relevant deviations from preference maximization in a unified manner.
+The deterministic approach is simpler, and it provides clear criteria about when a person's choice behavior is rational and when it is not.\footnote{ The word \textquotedblleft rational\textquotedblright\ is a loaded one, and many authors in economics, philosophy, and other fields assign different, often conflicting, meanings to it.
+We are pragmatic about this concept.
+By the \textquotedblleft rationality\textquotedblright\ of an individual's\ choice behavior, we understand that their choices in large menus are consistent with those in pairwise choice situations; this corresponds to preference maximizing behavior.} However, despite its time-honored stance, this approach is hard to connect to empirical choice data and is too coarse to model empirically relevant deviations from preference maximization in a unified manner.
 In this regard, stochastic choice theory has significant advantages.
-It can readily be inferred from repeated choice data, and it is rich enough to capture choice anomalies with ease.\footnote{ On the former point, see Balakrishnan, Ok and Ortoleva (2021), and on the latter, see Gul, Natenzon, and Pesendorfer (2014), Manzini and Mariotti (2014), Fudenberg, Iijima, and Strzalecki (2015), Aguiar (2017), Echenique, Saito, and Tserenjigmid (2018), and Natenzon (2019), among others.} On the downside, it is much less clear when a stochastic choice model of \emph{individual decision-making} can be classified as rational, and how one can make comparative rationality statements about such rules.
-For instance, is any random utility model (RUM) a rational model of \emph{individual decision-making}?
-If not, is it at least the case that any such model is more rational than some of its alternatives?
-Are constrained versions of the Luce model rational?
+It can readily be inferred from repeated choices of a person, and it is rich enough to capture choice anomalies.\footnote{ On the former point, see Balakrishnan, Ok and Ortoleva (2021), and on the latter, Gul, Natenzon, and Pesendorfer (2014), Manzini and Mariotti (2014), Fudenberg, Iijima, and Strzalecki (2015), Aguiar (2017), Echenique, Saito, and Tserenjigmid (2018), and Natenzon (2019), among others.} And yet, when we model their choices as random entities, it becomes less clear when we can classify an individual as \textquotedblleft rational,\textquotedblright\ and how we can compare the extent of \textquotedblleft rationality\textquotedblright\ of two individuals.
+For instance, if a person's choice behavior abides by a random utility model (RUM), is this individual necessarily rational?
+Or is it the case that some RUMs correspond to \textquotedblleft more rational\textquotedblright\ behavior than other RUMs?
 Which sorts of constraints do not detract from the rationality of the classical Luce model?
-Are the tremble choice models rational?
-Does such a model necessarily become less rational as its tremble likelihood gets smaller?
+When we have the empirical record of the random choices of two subjects in an experiment, how can we judge that one behaves more rationally than another?